wolfi-dev/os/HOW_TO_PATCH_CVES.md

     doas make
     ```

     Note that currently, this will build the **entire world**.
-If you want to build just a single package, first ensure that you have a `doas` configuration line that passes the `BUILDWORLD` variable through similar to this:
+If you want to build just a single package, you can run the following to build the package:
-    ```
-    permit setenv { BUILDWORLD=$BUILDWORLD } ...
-    ```

-    Then you can run the following to build the package:

     ```shell
     BUILDWORLD=no doas make packages/${ARCH}/${PACKAGE_NAME}-${PACKAGE_VERSION}.apk